voronkovich/gitignore.plugin.zsh/README.md

 Custom templates
 ----------------

-If you want to override existing template or add your own custom template, you can use variable `ZSH_PLUGIN_GITIGNORE_TEMPLATE_PATHS` (it behaves like the `$PATH` variable):
+If you want to override an existing template or add your own custom one, you can use an environment variable `ZSH_PLUGIN_GITIGNORE_TEMPLATE_PATHS` (it behaves like the `$PATH` variable):

         export ZSH_PLUGIN_GITIGNORE_TEMPLATE_PATHS="$HOME/.gitignore_teplates:$ZSH_PLUGIN_GITIGNORE_TEMPLATE_PATHS:/etc/global_gitignore"

 Updating templates
 ------------------

-Every 10 minutes the Heroku's sheduler runs a job (see `tools/update-templates`) that updates a submodule with templates and commits changes.
+Every day the [Travis CI](https://docs.travis-ci.com/user/cron-jobs/) runs a job (see `tools/update-templates`) that updates a submodule with templates and commits the changes.
 So, templates are always up to date.
 You should just use `antigen update`.

 Demo
 ----